-Refer to Note 1, Note 2 and Note 12 in the consolidated financial statements for the related disclosures
+consolidated financial statements for the related disclosures. owned forest assets.
 Forest assets comprise of forest land and biological assets excluding leased forest land assets.
-As of December 31, 2020 the fair value of the Group's forest assets owned through subsidiaries, joint operations and associated companies was EUR 7 093 million, of which EUR 5 028 million was related to biological assets and EUR 2 065 million was related to forest land.

-Forests assets in Sweden are valued by using a market approach method based on forest market transactions and volume of standing trees in those areas where the Group's forests are located.
-Market prices between areas varies significantly and judgement is applied to define relevant areas for market transactions used in the valuation.
-In addition, market transaction data is adjusted to consider characteristics and nature of the Group's forest
+As of December 31, 2021 the fair value of the Group's forest assets owned through subsidiaries, joint owned forest asset included: operations and associated companies was EUR 7 • 732 million.
+The fair value of EUR 5 453 million was management for the valuation; related to biological assets and EUR 2 279 million • was related to forest land. used for valuation; • Forest assets in Sweden are valued by using a valuation; market approach method based on forest market Assessment of the other key valuation . transactions and volume of standing trees in those assumptions; and areas where the Group's forests are located.
+Market • prices between areas vary significantly and valuation model including sales price judgement is applied to define relevant areas for market transactions used in the valuation.
+In assumptions. addition, market transaction data is adjusted to consider characteristics and nature of the Group's forest assets and to exclude certain non-forest assets and transactions considered as outliers compared to other transactions.
+Biological asset valuation is computed based on a discounted cash flow (DCF) method in accordance with IAS 41 Agriculture.
+For forest land the revaluation method is market transaction data; and applied as defined in IAS 16 Property, plant and • equipment.
+Forest land is revalued using a DCF method based on estimated future net cash flow data and volume of standing trees. streams related to trees to-be-planted in the future as well as other income, such as hunting rights, wind power leases and soil material sales.
+Total value of biological assets and forest land agrees to the market transaction based value of forest assets as a discount rate implied by the market transactions is used in the DCF method to value these assets.